-Students in electronics technology associate's degree programs take courses related to the assembly, operation, testing and repair of a variety of electrical devices.
-Programs emphasize theories on magnetism, voltage, circuit analysis and electric resistors.
+Students take courses related to the assembly, operation, testing and repair of a variety of electrical devices.
+They emphasize theories on magnetism, voltage, circuit analysis and electric resistors.
 Students are usually required to learn about the subjects below:

 - Circuit manufacturing

 - AC circuits

 - DC circuits

 Popular Career Options

 People who earn diplomas or certificates in electronic repair technology or electronic fundamentals learn techniques and concepts applicable to several careers.
 Graduates often choose the careers listed below: